 Because the squeaking brake feature always plays for approximately 3 seconds, it is possible that the brake sounds will play longer or shorter than what visually seems prototypical.
-You will find that by practicing with the brake feature, you can quickly determine how quickly to throttle down and which speeds and voltage settings will give you the most prototypical braking effect.
+You will find that by practicing with the brake feature, you can quickly determine how quickly to throttle down and what speeds and voltage settings give you the most prototypical braking effect.

 Typical users will find the feature to be a very realistic way to simulate the sound of an engine slowing down for curves, crossings or coming to a stop at a station, side track or switch yard.
 As mentioned above, you will find that initially your engine may continue to play the brake sounds once your engine comes to a stop or that the sounds stop prematurely before the engine comes to a complete halt.
 For example, if you simply run the engine and turn the throttle off quickly, the brake sounds will likely continue playing even though the engine has come to a complete stop.
 This annoying effect can be eliminated by simply practicing with the brake feature.
-In no time, you will quickly learn how to "feather" the throttle off just as the sounds stop.
+In no time, you will quickly learn how to "feather" the throttle to keep the engine moving while the brake sounds play and then turning the throttle off just as the sounds stop.
 Remember that once you stop the engine, you should turn the throttle to the off position if you don't want to activate the Freight Yard Sounds feature described later in this manual.